Adityapratap-Singh/Know_me/README.md

 ### Admin Panel

 1. Go to `/updating`.
+2. A verification code will be sent to your verification Telegram bot.
-2. Enter the `secretkey` defined in your `.env` file to access the admin options.
+3. Enter the code to access the admin options.
-3. From the `/updating/updatings` page, you can choose to add, edit, or delete various data types.
+4. From the `/updating/updatings` page, you can choose to add, edit, or delete various data types.
-4. To view contact messages, go to `/verify-contacts` and enter the `CONTACT_SECRET_KEY`.
+5. To view contact messages, go to `/verify-contacts`.
+A verification code will be sent to your Telegram bot.
+Enter the code to view the contacts.

 ## API Endpoints